Skip to main content

 record_number: {batch_index}, name: {text_input}, summary: {model_response}

-7. To test the processing, click the Parser component, and then click Run component, and then click Inspect output to view the final DataFrame.
+7. To test the processing, click the Parser component, click Run component, and then click Inspect output to view the final DataFrame.

 You can also connect a Chat Output component to the Parser component if you want to see the output in the Playground.